FEATURED

 God, the universe is a dark comedian with a twisted sense of humor.

 The wolves were back.
-Bass from the living room throbbed through the floor as I sat in my room, a sterile fortress stripped of clutter.
+The bass from the living room throbbed through the floor as I sat in my room, a sterile fortress scrubbed clean of clutter.
 Even the shower door sparkled.
 I wasn’t in the mood, but my roommate burst in like a battering ram.

-“Gav, what the hell are you doing?
-Get out here,” he said, his voice already buzzing with anticipation.
+“What the hell are you doing?
+Get out here,” he said, his voice already drunk with anticipation.

-“I’m good,” I said, but it didn’t matter.
-He wasn’t backing down.
+“I’m okay,” I replied, but it didn’t matter.
+He was relentless.

 I caved, as I always did.
-Slipping down the hallway, past the pulsating energy of the living room, I made my way to the garage.
-That was our sacred circle.
+Slipping down the hallway, past the pulsating energy of the living room, I made my way to the garage — our sacred circle.
 The space was absurd, a collage of found furniture: a duct-taped leather couch, a cigarette-scarred sleeper sofa, lawn chairs, and bar stools.
 It looked like the aftermath of a yard sale gone wrong.

 On my way to the kitchen, I passed the laundry room and paused.
-The layout of the house was strange.
-Rooms were placed at random, like puzzle pieces that didn’t quite fit.
+The layout of the house was strange — rooms placed at random like puzzle pieces that didn’t quite fit.
 The laundry room had a half-bath, and from behind the door, I heard coughing and muffled voices.

 I knocked.
 “Everything okay in there?”

 The door cracked open, revealing a girl in an oversized hoodie that swallowed her short, curvy frame.
-Her chipped black nail polish clung to her fingers as she gripped the doorframe.
-She looked rough — her face a mix of annoyance and worry.
+Her fingers chipped black nail polish and all, gripped the doorframe.
+She looked rough, her face a mix of annoyance and worry.

 “She’s not okay,” she said, stepping aside to reveal the girl behind her.

-The second girl was slumped over the toilet.
-Her pale face was streaked with makeup.
+The second girl was slumped over the toilet, her pale face streaked with makeup.
 Her hair clung to her damp forehead, and her body trembled with every shallow breath.

 “What happened?”
 I asked.
-My high had kicked in.
+My high has kicked in.

 “She only had one drink,” the hoodie girl replied.
 “She’s on antidepressants or something.
 It’s messing her up.”